 Charities that are required to comply with the Privacy Act, or those that have opted in to comply with it, must have an APP Privacy Policy which covers the management of personal information.

-A policy for managing people’s information and data needs to cover the specific needs of a charity and, as such, there is no single general policy that will be appropriate for all charities.
+Your charity’s policy needs to cover its specific needs and, as such, there is no single general policy that will be appropriate for all charities.
 Each charity should have a policy that is tailored to fit its own work.

-There are, however, some common aspects of a policy that the responsible persons of a charity should consider when developing their own.
-A charity’s policy for managing people’s information and data may include:
+There are, however, some common aspects of a policy that the Responsible People of a charity should consider when developing their own.
+The policy may include:

 - examples of the type of information and data about people that the charity collects, stores and uses